Salary: £32,578 – £39,938 per annum depending on qualifications and experience.

 About the John Innes Centre:

-The John Innes Centre is an independent, international centre of excellence in plant science, genetics and microbiology.
-We nurture a creative, curiosity led approach to answering fundamental questions in bioscience, and translate that knowledge into societal benefits.
+The John Innes Centre is an independent, international centre of excellence in plant and microbial genetics.
+We nurture a creative, curiosity-led approach to answering fundamental questions in bioscience, and translate that knowledge into societal benefits.